UPPS 03.02.01 - Reserves, Carry-Forwards, and Over-Expenditures

 UPPS No. 03.02.01

-briefly explains fund accounting and defines available reserves and Method of Finance;
+briefly explains fund accounting and defines available reserves and what constitutes the primary fund group;

-outlines procedures for budget carry-forwards, especially for Method of Finance accounts;
+outlines procedures for budget carry-forwards, especially for the primary fund group accounts;

-outlines procedures for use of available reserves by non-Method of Finance funds;
+outlines procedures for use of available reserves by funds that are not part of the primary fund group;

 prescribes treatment for over-expended accounts and deficit fund balances; and